 Even though I am not physically present, I am with you in spirit.
 And I have already passed judgment on the one who did this, just as if I were present.When you are assembled in the name of our Lord Jesus and I am with you in spirit, and the power of our Lord Jesus is present, hand this man over to Satan, so that the sinful nature may be destroyed and his spirit saved on the day of the Lord. - 1 Corinthians 5:3-5

-You see, the immorality is reported, and even though Paul is not there, he makes a judgement on the evidence.
-The fact is, that there is no doubt immorality going on, which is most likely the tip of the iceberg.
-This person probably has had a history and pattern of continuing in immoral behavior.
-In verse 2 above it says, “And you are proud!,” which means the Corinth Ekklesia were not taking an active role in the matter.
-The social media mediums like Facebook and MySpace is an avenue where people publicly display their lives in front of everyone.
-It does not take long to discern a person’s lifestyle choices from these websites.
-A picture can tell a thousand words.
-Our secular society feeds off the sinful nature of Hollywood stars and applauds it for doing so.
+You see, the immorality is reported and even though Paul is not there, he makes a judgement on the evidence.
+The fact is that there is absolutely no doubt immorality is going on and is most likely the tip of the iceberg.
+This person probably has had a history and pattern of continuing in immoral behaviours.
+In verse 2 above it states, 'And you are proud!' which means the Corinth ekklesia were not taking an active role in the matter.

-Here is a famous phrase used by ministry leaders when dealing with an immoral person, “We must deal with this person in a loving way,” "We must show grace".
+Here is a famous phrase used by ministry leaders when dealing with an immoral person.

-Paul was actively involved among the Ekklesia, even though he was at a distance; he was there is spirit.
-We can learn from his example by communicating, which in Paul’s case, was writing a letter to the church (1 Corinthians 5:1).
+Paul was actively involved among the ekklesia even though he was at a distance.
+He was united with his brethren in is spirit.
+We can learn from his example by his communication.
+In Paul’s case, it was writing a letter (1 Corinthians 5:1).

 “If your brother sins against you, go and show him his fault, just between the two of you.
 If he listens to you, you have won your brother over.
 But if he will not listen, take one or two others along, so that ‘every matter may be established by the testimony of two or three witnesses.’
 If he refuses to listen to them, tell it to the church; and if he refuses to listen even to the church, treat him as you would a pagan or a tax collector. - Matthew 18:15-17

-When someone has a history of sinful behavior among the Ekklesia, it was assumed that confrontation and the evidence of the matter has been established.These are the hard decision that the body of Christ are obligated to make.
+When someone has a history of sinful behaviour among the ekklesia, it was assumed that confrontation and the evidence of the matter has been established.These are the hard decision that the body of Christ are obligated to make.

 "A man who remains stiff-necked after many rebukes will suddenly be destroyed—without remedy." - Proverbs 29:1

-“If your brother sins against you,” is meant for the people in the body of Christ, it is not intended for those who are not.
+'If your brother sins against you,' it is meant for the people in the body of Christ, not for those who don't claim to follow Christ.

 But all things become visible when they are exposed by the light, for everything that becomes visible is light.
 For this reason it says, “Awake, sleeper, And arise from the dead, And Christ will shine on you” - Ephesians 5:3-14

-The prayerful outcome in all of this would be that the sinful nature is destroyed through repentance, and through the grace of Jesus Christ, the old is transformed for His glory!
+The prayerful outcome in all of this would be that the sinful nature is destroyed through repentance and the power of the Holy Spirit the old is transformed to the glory of God.